ArtBlocks/artblocks-contracts/packages/contracts/README.md

 ## Contract Source Code Verification

 All mainnet deployments of contracts developed in this repositiory are verified on Etherscan.
-To protect against centralized source code verification failures (for example, if Etherscan were to dissappear), the PR history of this repository may be used to determine the commit at which a given deployment was performed, and source code verification could be submitted by anyone to a different source code verification service.
+To protect against centralized source code verification failures (for example, if Etherscan were to dissappear), the PR history of this repository may be used to determine the commit at which a given deployment was performed, and source code verification may be submitted by anyone to a different source code verification service.
+Deployment details are recorded in the `deployments/` directory.

 # Royalties